uprial/customcreatures/README.md

 * 5% of Rabbits are the killer bunnies scaled visually with a large health and movement bonus.
 * 100% of Withers have thorns.
 * 0.1% of creepers are a little more healthy, fast, explosive, and don't despawn.
-* 1% of Vexes are spawned together with illusioners, 10% have a diamond maybe top-enchanted sword (*2)
+* 1% (*4) of Vexes are spawned together with illusioners, 10% have a diamond maybe top-enchanted sword (*2)
 * 100% of Evokers, Illusioners and Ravagers have a large jump and movement bonus, fire resistance and regeneration, in NETHERITE equipment(*1) with maybe top protection and thorns, random support enhancements, specifically Illusioners with a maybe top-enchanted bow (*2).
 May drop an enchanted golden apple, a netherite scrap, a book of mending, a totem of undying, and specifically Illusioners - a diamond pickaxe. (*3)
 * 25% of Vindicators spawn with a medium jump and movement bonus, fire resistance, a slightly-enchanted diamond axe (*1).
+* 5% of Piglins spawn an angry Hoglin with increased movement speed and health.

 (*1) The default drop chance is 8.5%, and each level of looting adds 1% to the drop chance.